lukcic/devops/Kubernetes/basics.md

 ### Endpoints

 Used for mapping service name to IP (dynamic).
-Allows DNS communication between pods.
+Allows DNS communication between pods, inside the cluster, not from outside.

 ```sh
 kubectl get endpoints